Manipulating and Measuring Model Interpretability: Experiment 2: Representative U.S. Prices

+In line with the findings from our first experiment, we found that for the apartments with typical configurations, participants assigned to the four primary experimental conditions had, on average, higher prediction errors than the model, but lower prediction errors than participants assigned to the baseline condition ($t\left(745\right) = 10.62$, $p < 0.001$).
+Again, we found the opposite pattern for apartment 11: participants assigned to the four primary experimental conditions had, on average, lower prediction errors than the model, but higher prediction errors than participants assigned to the baseline condition ($t\left(745\right) = -6.41$, $p < 0.001$).
+We also found, in line with the findings from our first experiment, that using a clear model further hampered participants when making their own predictions about apartment 11's selling price: participants who were shown a clear model made less accurate predictions compared to participants who were shown a black-box model ($F\left(1,594\right) = 7.16$, $p = 0.008$ for the main effect of the transparency of the model under a two-way ANOVA).

-Experiment 2 replicated the results of Experiment 1, suggesting that they were not an artifact of participants' lack of familiarity with New York City's high prices.
-Both experiments showed that participants who used a simple, transparent model were better able to simulate the model's predictions.
-However, they were not more inclined to follow these predictions, or to detect when the model was making a sizable mistake.
+To summarize, the main findings from our second experiment closely replicate the findings from our first experiment, suggesting that New York City's unusually high prices did not influence participants' behavior.
+In both experiments, we found that participants who were shown a clear, two-feature model could better simulate the model's predictions.
+However, they did not follow the model's predictions more closely when it was beneficial for them to do so.
+They were also less able to detect and correct for the model's sizable mistakes on unusual data points.

-\section{Experiment 3: \edit{Weight of Advice}}
+\section{Experiment 3: Weight of Advice}

-In our first two experiments, participants were no more likely to follow the predictions of a clear model with a small number of features than the predictions of a black-box model with a large number of features, as indicated by the deviation of their own predictions from the model's prediction.
-However, perhaps another measure would reveal differences between the conditions.
-In this section, we therefore present our third experiment, which was designed to allow us to compare a measure frequently used in the literature on advice-taking (\emph{weight of advice},~\citep{Y04,GM07,L17}) across the conditions.\looseness=-1
+In our first two experiments, we did not find a significant difference in the extent to which participants followed the predictions of the clear, two-feature model when it was beneficial for them to do so compared to the predictions of the black-box, eight-feature model, measured in terms of the absolute difference between the model's prediction and the participant's own prediction for each of the apartments with typical configurations.
+Because this finding was contrary to our hypotheses, we wondered whether using an alternative way to measure the extent to which people follow a model's predictions would yield a different finding.
+In our third experiment, we therefore used \emph{weight of advice}---a measure commonly used in the literature on advice-taking~\cite{Y04,GM07,L17}.